 and return it as soon as possible to:

 Alternatively you can email a completed application for assistance form to: email@example.com

 It is important that you read the Guidance Notes (pdf) before completing the Application for Assistance Form.
 We have also produced a list of Frequently Asked Questions (pdf 423kb) for your convenience.

 Remember there are strict time limits for taking a case of religious belief/political opinion discrimination.
-Complaints relating to services must be made to the County Court within 6 months less one day from the date of the discriminatory act.
+Complaints relating to services must be made to the County Court within 6 months from the date of the discriminatory act.